 The Moog Audio Stage will host Canadian record label Rawthentic with a special showcase, featuring back-to-back sets with Toronto’s very own tech-house titans and Rawthentic label founders Carlo Lio and Nathan Barato, house gangster and purveyor of jackin’ beats DJ Sneak, the sultry sounds of Puerto-Rican-born, Berlin-based Caleb Calloway, and finally Chicago house hero DJ Deeon, who’s best known for his all-night marathon sets and hedonistic disco.

 The season opener is not to be missed, so dust off those dancing shoes, and get ready for season seven.
 Dress in layers to keep warm and comfortable for the spring air on the water.
 Electric Islanders like to strip down, as we’ve pointed out previously, this will allow you some versatility.
-Temperatures will range of 14 to 19 degrees celsius.
+Temperatures will be in the range of 14 to 19 degrees celsius.

 Read about another show we covered and see photos of Electric Island we put together for you below on the Core Magazines YouTube channel YouTube.com/CoreMagazines.
 More details are available on the festival’s site.